ogeesan/python-bpod-sessiondata/README.md

         return outcome_string
 ```

-In this way I think it makes a lot of sense to use `TrialClass` objects to do the work involved with the behaviour (e.g. how many times a mice did X before Y) rather than access the `SessionData` object directly.
+I think it makes a lot of sense to use `TrialClass` objects to do the work involved with the behaviour (e.g. how many times a mice did X before Y) rather than access the `SessionData` object directly.